 "However, it is the Government's firm view that the planning system is not the place for determining health safeguards.
 It remains central Government's responsibility to decide what measures are necessary to protect public health.
 In the Government's view, if a proposed development meets the ICNIRP (International Commission on Non-Ionising Radiation Protection) guidelines for public exposure it should not be necessary for a local planning authority, in processing an application for planning permission or prior approval, to consider further the health aspects and concerns about them."

 The Government has given telecommunications operators' legal rights to use public highway land for telecommunications development.

 This is especially important if the alternatives include undesirable permitted development, over which we would have no control.
-Decisions to allow development on Council land will be considered on a site-by-site basis, and will involve consultation locally.
+Decisions to allow development on our land will be considered on a site-by-site basis, and will involve consultation locally.